-Hawaii has been preparing for missile attack, now its credibility is under fire
+Hawaii has been preparing for a missile attack, but now its credibility is under fire

 Another concern after the false alarm is how people could react to the next emergency alert.

 "How seriously are people going to take this system?"
-Hawaii State Rep. Matt LoPresti told CNN.
+Hawaii State Rep. Matt LoPresti said on CNN.
 "I'm going to suggest that if there is ever ... another alert that goes out, we'll have to send a confirmation notice -- that second notice this really is happening.
 Because people will be waiting for a second notice to see that it's another false alarm."

+LoPresti said he and his family took the alert seriously.
+They gathered in the bathroom and began praying.

+"We all just got down, got in the tub, waiting for a flash and I was going to cover the kids with my body," LoPresti said.
+"My 8-year-old is praying, she stopped and looked at me and said, 'Daddy, are we at war?'
+And I had to say yes, and she just looked at me and said 'Why?'
+And all I could do was hug her."

 Can Hawaii agency regain credibility?